UsuaOSilver/delegatecall/README.md

 ## Best practice

 1. Do not execute untrusted malicious code.
-Since contract B has the ability to modify state vars of A, function code from B could destroy A by calling `selfdestruct`
+Since ContractB has the ability to modify state vars of ContractA, function code from ContractB could destroy ContractA by calling `selfdestruct`

 2. Do not call empty contract does not revert and will lead to bugs.

 3. The layout of both proxy and logic contracts must be the same.

-- If A has uint at slot 0 and string at slot 1, while B has a string at slot 0 and byte32 at slot 1, the data will be updated incorrectly
+- If ContractA has uint at slot 0 and string at slot 1, while ContractB has a string at slot 0 and byte32 at slot 1, the data will be updated incorrectly
 - Make sure to have a thorough understanding of the storage layouts.

 ## Use cases